Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Introduction

 We establish a clear empirical dichotomy for generalization in \ac{OnHWR}.
-Our findings prove that scenarios with diverse writers require structural abstraction to manage style variability, whereas personalized, single-writer recognition relies on data synthesis (concatenation) to overcome the scarcity of rare character samples.
+Our findings demonstrate that scenarios with diverse writers benefit from structural abstraction to manage style variability, whereas personalized, single-writer recognition relies on data synthesis (concatenation) to overcome the scarcity of rare character samples.